VeronikaUlyanchik/rsschool-cv/cv.md

 ## Experience

+Work experience 2 years 7 months from 2019 to 2021: \
-I worked in Alivaria Brewery as a customs specialist from 2019 to 2021.
+Alivaria Brewery as a customs specialist.

 ## Education